jackyjsy/SCGAN/index.md

 ## Problem Definition
 ### Goal
-Decouple the image synthesis task into three dimensions (i.e., spatial, attribute and latent dimensions), control the spatial and attribute-level contents, and randomize the other unregulated contents.
+SCGAN decouples the image synthesis task into three dimensions (i.e., spatial, attribute and latent dimensions), control the spatial and attribute-level contents, and randomize the other unregulated contents.

 Our goal can be described as finding the mapping

 <img src="https://render.githubusercontent.com/render/math?math=G\left(z,c,s\right)\rightarrow y">